StockNews.com Initiates Coverage on Tonix Pharmaceuticals (NASDAQ:TNXP)

-StockNews.com started coverage on shares of Tonix Pharmaceuticals (NASDAQ:TNXP – Get Rating) in a report issued on Wednesday.
-The firm issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of Tonix Pharmaceuticals (NASDAQ:TNXP – Get Rating) in a research report issued on Thursday.
+The brokerage set a “sell” rating on the stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of TNXP.
-Royal Bank of Canada acquired a new position in shares of Tonix Pharmaceuticals in the 2nd quarter valued at $25,000.
-Citigroup Inc. grew its holdings in shares of Tonix Pharmaceuticals by 197.3% in the third quarter.
-Citigroup Inc. now owns 46,217 shares of the company’s stock valued at $28,000 after purchasing an additional 30,669 shares during the period.
-Price T Rowe Associates Inc. MD acquired a new position in Tonix Pharmaceuticals in the second quarter valued at about $29,000.
-Two Sigma Advisers LP acquired a new stake in shares of Tonix Pharmaceuticals during the third quarter worth about $37,000.
-Finally, Susquehanna International Group LLP acquired a new stake in shares of Tonix Pharmaceuticals during the fourth quarter worth about $45,000.
-19.36% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Royal Bank of Canada purchased a new stake in Tonix Pharmaceuticals during the 2nd quarter valued at approximately $25,000.
+Citigroup Inc. grew its holdings in Tonix Pharmaceuticals by 197.3% during the 3rd quarter.
+Citigroup Inc. now owns 46,217 shares of the company’s stock valued at $28,000 after buying an additional 30,669 shares in the last quarter.
+Price T Rowe Associates Inc. MD purchased a new stake in Tonix Pharmaceuticals during the 2nd quarter valued at approximately $29,000.
+Two Sigma Advisers LP purchased a new stake in Tonix Pharmaceuticals during the 3rd quarter valued at approximately $37,000.
+Finally, Susquehanna International Group LLP purchased a new stake in Tonix Pharmaceuticals during the 4th quarter valued at approximately $45,000.
+17.46% of the stock is owned by institutional investors and hedge funds.

 Tonix Pharmaceuticals Holding Corp. is a clinical-stage biopharmaceutical company, which focuses on the discovery, acquisition, and development of small molecules and biologics to treat and prevent human disease and alleviate suffering.
 Its portfolio includes TNX-102 SL, TNX-601, TNX-801, and TNX-1800.